maciejsmolinski/elm-playground/README.md

 Please note [elm-lang](http://elm-lang.org/) and [node.js](https://nodejs.org/en/) must be present on your machine to play around with the projects.

-### Match Events (EventSource integration)
+### Match Events (WebWorkers and EventSource integration)

 * Demo: http://elm-playground.maciejsmolinski.com/match-events/
 * Clone the repo `git clone https://github.com/maciejsmolinski/elm-playground.git && cd elm-playground`
 * Install dependencies and run dev server: `cd match-events && npm run setup && npm run dev`
-* Run node.js server that serves match events in a separate terminal window `cd match-events && node server.js`
+* If you want to use `EventSource`, run node.js server that serves match events in a separate terminal window `cd match-events && node server.js` and uncomment `sse = new Worker('js/sse.js');` in `js/index.js` file to use Server Sent Events by the application
 * View the project: `npm run opendev` or open [http://localhost:8765/webpack-dev-server/](http://localhost:8765/webpack-dev-server/) in your browser

 ![](https://cdn.pbrd.co/images/2jOEmm9Z.gif)